AnirudhPenmatcha/Communication-within-Docker-Network/README.md

 In order to run the containers there are a few steps to be performed first.

-1. Create a User defined network `docker network create Docker-Network`
+1. Create a user defined network `docker network create Docker-Network`
 2. Create a volume by the name "servervol" `docker volume create servervol`
 3. Create a volume by the name "clientvol" `docker volume create clientvol`